amit-kumar001/Docker_connection_with_MYSQL/README.md

  ![docker_status](https://user-images.githubusercontent.com/47202519/56024691-2f99d400-5d2e-11e9-8baa-35dfdcf7d9ac.png)

  <li>Run a container from this image.  <strong>‘-name’ </strong> gives a name to the container.  <strong>‘ -e’ </strong> specifies run-time variables you need to set.
-Set the password for the MySQL root user using  <strong>‘MYSQL_ROOT_PASSWORD’= "password" </strong>.  <strong>‘-d’ </strong> tells the docker to run the container in background. <strong>'mysql:5.7'</strong> mysql is the name of the image and 5.7 is the tag specifying the MySQL version.</br>
+Set the password for the MySQL root user using  <strong>‘MYSQL_ROOT_PASSWORD’= "password" </strong>.  <strong>‘-d’ </strong> tells the docker to run the container in background. <strong>'mysql:5.7'</strong> tells mysql is the name of the image and 5.7 is the tag specifying the MySQL version.</br>
 <strong>$ docker run --name mysql -e MYSQL_ROOT_PASSWORD=Server@123 -d mysql:5.7</strong></li> </br>

 ![docker_run](https://user-images.githubusercontent.com/47202519/56024822-7091e880-5d2e-11e9-9a9f-78be02346a62.png)